drupal-graphql/graphql/doc/getting-started/readme.md

      }
      ```

-5. Press `Ctrl-Space` and you should see something like the following display in the right pane:
+5. Press `Ctrl-Space` or `Ctrl-Enter` (Mac) and you should see something like the following display in the right pane:

     ```json
     {